 The communities of Bristol Bay need a healthy, freshwater-filled environment to thrive, too.
 Brown bear viewing supports a vibrant tourism industry worth tens of millions every year and salmon fishing supports an industry worth at least one $1 billion every year.
 Native communities rely on the harvest of salmon and other wild species for most of the protein consumed each year.

 The environmental, economic, and cultural risks of this massive open-pit mine located at the headwaters of two of the planet’s most important salmon producing rivers are well documented.
 And an abundance of care is required to protect Bristol Bay’s irreplaceable resources.

 Speed over science

 During a comment period on a draft environmental impact statement prepared by the Army Corps, the EPA’s own scientists warned “critical” details about the project are missing and that the overall environmental impact of approving Pebble Mine has not been fully considered.
 Those missing details mean any of the project’s plans to mitigate potential risks and stave off ecological disaster are also not up to the task.

-“Why is the Army Corps rushing a timeline that does not match up with any of the realities of Bristol Bay?”
-Alannah Hurley, Executive Director, United Tribes of Bristol Bay, asked lawmakers during a hearing on Capitol Hill.
-“Studies remain undone, data gaps remain unfilled and the draft (environmental impact statement) has been universally condemned by the scientific community, by other federal agencies, and by our people for its lack of thorough analysis of this project and its impact on the people of Bristol Bay."
+Alannah Hurley, Executive Director, United Tribes of Bristol Bay, argued to lawmakers during a hearing on Capitol Hill that “studies remain undone, data gaps remain unfilled and the draft (environmental impact statement) has been universally condemned by the scientific community, by other federal agencies, and by our people for its lack of thorough analysis of this project and its impact on the people of Bristol Bay."